cs107-rysr/spladtool-docs/docs/source/test.rst

 Test Suite
 ======================

-We have implemented thorough test suites for all methods in our package:
+We have implemented thorough test suites for all methods in our package
  * test_analytical.py.
  * test_backwards_func.py
  * test_basic_ops.py